grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** It's difficult to agree with, I mean, I can see the values in the enum, should I really test for something when there's not complexity involved?

-**Johnny:** Again, we're not only testing, we're specifying.
+**Johnny:** Again, we're not only testing, but also we're specifying.
 I will try to give you more arguments later.
 For now, just bear with me and note that when we get to specify the enum elements, adding such Statement will be almost effortless.

 **Benjamin:** OK.